-Seattle Center generates most its revenue through commercial activites including long-term facility lease/rentals and continued efforts to attract business, community, charitable and private events.
-Single event rental facilities include: Broad Street Green, Exhibition Hall, Fisher Pavilion and Green/North Fountain Lawn, Marion Oliver McCaw Hall, Mural Amphitheatre, Artist’s at Play Plaza, Seattle Center Armory and Lofts and exterior parts of the grounds.
+Seattle Center generates most of its revenue through commercial activities including long-term facility lease/rentals and continued efforts to attract business, community, charitable and private events.
+Single event rental facilities include: Broad Street Green, Exhibition Hall, Fisher Pavilion and Green/North Fountain Lawn, Marion Oliver McCaw Hall, Mural Amphitheatre, Artists at Play Plaza, Seattle Center Armory and Lofts and exterior parts of the grounds.

 Seattle Center provides operational, maintenance and other support to 30+ cultural, educational and arts organizations residing on grounds.

 Seattle Center has expanded its role to provide maintenance and public safety services for Seattle’s new Waterfront Park, a series of new public spaces on Seattle’s downtown waterfront between Pioneer Square and Pier 62.
 Seattle Center will support managing these new waterfront public spaces in partnership with the non-profit Friends of Waterfront Seattle, which offers a range of recreational and cultural programming to the community.